-ARTC 551 Independent Study: Art
+ARTC 551 Independent Study: Art 1-3 s.h.

 Students are eligible to pursue special studies for graduate credit as an Independent Study.
 No more than three semester hours may be elected in any one semester.
 Students must complete an Application for Independent Study form and have it signed by the instructor before registering for the course.